CNG/smartthings-monitor/README.md

 1. [Web Services SmartApp][wssa] that must be installed to a SmartThings location
 2. External application (powered by the code in this repository) to query the API provided by the SmartApp and generate charts, etc.

 SmartThings [requires approval](http://docs.smartthings.com/en/latest/smartapp-web-services-developers-guide/authorization.html) before SmartApps can be published by SmartThings and installed automatically.
 I have not sought such approval, so for now, if anyone else wants to use this app, they must install the code themselves as a custom SmartApp in their own account.
-That SmartApp code will be published separately and linked from here when I get a chance.
+That SmartApp code I used is in [`monitor.groovy`](monitor.groovy).

 While the external application code is available in this repository, end users don't need to install anything from here, as it's already running at [https://votecharlie.com/projects/monitor][home].
 Anyone can sign up for an account there and use the service provided they have installed the requisite SmartApp.